Provide options for students to create, learn, and share what they know

 Utilise technologies to remove barriers

-Introduce students to a range of tools and technologies they can use to express their ideas and tell stories.
+Introduce students to a range of technology tools and assistive technologies they can use to express their ideas and tell stories.
+There are further helpful ways to utilise technology in the Tools for Technology Guide.

 Source: Ministry of Education | Te Tāhuhu o te Mātauranga